rajeshpleti/SITHARAMA/elysiumanalytics.md

 pipeline,

 Context enrichment adds event and non-event contextual information to security event data in order to transform raw data into meaningful insights.
 User typically enrich with geo data, asset lookup data, and more.

+It has three prerequisites before you can use it in your pipeline:
+	- you need to have the source index from which we will get the enrichment data
+	- you need to define an enrich policy defining source indices, matched field and the appended fields
+	- you need to _execute the enrich policy to create an enrich index for the policy

 ## 5. Load your data        <span id="loaddata"><span>